The Monkey: Plot summary

 "The Monkey" follows Hal Shelburn, a man haunted by a wind-up monkey toy that seems to bring death and misfortune.
 The story begins when Hal's son, Petey, discovers the monkey in a box while exploring the attic of Hal's childhood home.
 Hal reacts with dread, recalling his childhood experiences with the toy.

 In flashbacks, Hal remembers finding the monkey among his father's belongings in a storage closet.
 As a child, Hal noticed a disturbing pattern: whenever the monkey clapped its cymbals, a death or calamity followed.
 These events included the fatal fall of Hal's childhood friend Johnny McCabe from a treehouse and the death of his aunt Ida's cat, which was run over by a car.
 Believing the monkey was cursed, young Hal threw it into a dry well near his home.

 Decades later, the monkey inexplicably resurfaces.
-Its reappearance unsettles Hal, who fears for the safety of his family.
+Its appearance unsettles Hal, who fears for the safety of his family.
 Determined to destroy the toy, Hal and Petey go to Crystal Lake with the monkey in a flight bag weighted with rocks.
 Hal rows to the deepest part of Crystal Lake, where he throws the bag into the water.
 As the bag sinks, Hal hears the faint sound of the monkey's cymbals clapping.
 During the disposal, the boat starts breaking up, but Hal manages to swim ashore safely to Petey.
 The story ends with a newspaper clipping showing that hundreds of fish in the lake have died as a result.